 How to Compare Two Lists in Excel?
 (Top 6 Methods)

-Below mentioned are the 6 different methods that are used to compare two lists of a column in excel for matches and differences.
+Below are the six different methods used to compare two lists of a column in Excel for matches and differences.

 - Method 1: Compare Two Lists Using Equal Sign Operator

-- Method 2: Match Data by Using Row Difference Technique
+- Method 2: Match Data by Using the Row Difference Technique

-- Method 3: Match Row Difference by Using IF Condition
+- Method 3: Match Row Difference by Using the IF Condition

 - Method 4: Match Data Even If There is a Row Difference